-5.1.1 Relative variability
+5.0.1 Relative variability

-220 The CV, by definition, is a standardized measure of dispersion (Håkanson, 2000) and allows comparing the relative variability of the results independently of their measurement units (Abdi, 2010) and of their means.
+The values of the CV, by definition, is a standardized measure of dispersion (Håkanson, 2000) and allows comparing the relative variability of the results independently of their measurement units (Abdi, 2010) and of their means.
 For this reason, the CV is chosen as the statistical quantity for comparing the relative variability between both the same characteristic of different events and different characteristics of the same event.

-The CVs of the distributions of D, I, E and c for each event are shown in Table 2.
-In the following, the trends and the differences in the CVs are highlighted and justified on the basis of some event aspects:
+The CVs for the BDA outputs related to of the distributions of D, I, E and c for each event are shown in Table 2.
+The analysis of their variability allows to make the following observations In the following the trends and the differences in the CVs are highlighted and justified on the basis of some event aspects:

-- the D distributions have the largest and most variable CVs with respect to all the other event characteristics: CV_D vary between 0% and 157.5%.
-The reason for this behaviour will be clarified further on; - the distributions of I are characterised by a lower spread with respect to the D distributions, being all the CV_I values within 0% and 30.0%.
-The reason for this behaviour is connected to the fact that I, by definition, is an average and therefore the effects of the variables uncertainty are smoothed by the averaging.
+- D is the output characterised by distributions with the D distributions have the largest and most variable CVs with respect to all the other outputs.
+In fact, the events event characteristics: CV_D vary between 0% and 157.5%.
+The reason for this behaviour will be clarified further on; - the distributions of I are characterised by a lower spread with respect to the D distributions, being all the CV_I values within 0% and to 30.0%.
+The reason of for this behaviour is connected to the fact that I, by definition, is an average and therefore the effects of the input parameters variability Variables uncertainty are smoothed by the mean operator averaging.
 Also the reason why CV_I can be zero will be explained further on; - also the concentration distributions show a low spread.
-As c is characterised by an upper bound (i.e. $0.9c_b$), the CV_c is strictly related to the proximity of c_r to this maximum value and consequently, according to Eq.
+As c is characterised by an upper bound (i.e. $0.9\,c_b$), the CV_c is strictly related to the proximity of c_r to this maximum value and consequently, according to Eq.
 (2), to the value of $i{f,r}$.
-As shown in Fig. 4, until the $i{f,r}$ is less than about 0.3, the CV_c tends to go up by increasing the $i{f,r}$ since c_r is sufficiently smaller than $0.9 c_b$.
-Instead, if the $i{f,r}$ is between about 0.3 and 0.4, the CV_c tends to decrease by increasing the $i{f,r}$ as c reaches the maximum and it is equal to $0.9 c_b$ for an increasing number of i_f samples.
-Finally, the CV_c becomes 0% if the $i{f,r}$ is greater than about 0.4 as c is always equal to $0.9 c_b$ independently from the values of the i_f samples.
-However, even in the worst conditions in terms of variability, CV_c is small and reaches a maximum value of 14.3%;
+As shown in Fig. 4, until the $i{f,r}$ is less than about 0.3, the CV_c tends to go up by increasing the $i{f,r}$ since c_r is sufficiently smaller than $0.9\,c_b$.
+Instead, if the $i{f,r}$ is between about 0.3 and 0.4, the CV_c tends to decrease by increasing the $i{f,r}$ as c reaches the maximum and it is equal to $0.9\,c_b$ for an increasing number of i_f samples.
+Finally, the CV_c becomes 0% if the $i{f,r}$ is grater greater than about 0.4 as c is always equal to $0.9\,c_b$ independently from the values of the i_f samples; However, even in the worst conditions in terms of variability, CV_c is small and reaches a maximum value of 14.3%;

 Figure 4.
-Comparison of the reference Reference slope $i{f,r}$, reference concentration c_r and CV_c trends of each event.
-The events have been sorted with increasing slopes $i{f,r}$.
+Comparison of the reference slope $i{f,r}$, reference concentration c_r and CV_c trends.
+The events have been sorted with decreasing slopes.

-- the volume distributions of the volumes per unit area distributions shows have CV_E s that vary between 7.1% and 64.6%.
-It is worth noting that high uncertainty in the estimation of E does not necessarily imply large CV_D and/or CV_I (e.g. event 12) and vice versa (e.g. event 38).
-This suggests that the relative variability in I and D does not depend only on the relative variability in the needed rainfall volume per unit area but also on how the available rainfall volume is distributed into the hyetograph time intervals. - To better understand the variability in of D and I, we classify the events into three categories based on the CV_D values: - 1. events with zero variability: $CV_D = 0\%$; - 2. events with low variability: $0\% < CV_D \le 30\%$; - 3. events with high variability: $CV_D > 30\%$.
+- the volume per unit area distributions shows CV_E s that vary between 7.1% and 64.6%.
+It is worth noting that high uncertainty in the estimation of $\mathbf{E}E$ does not necessarily imply large CV_D and/or CV_I (e.g. event 12) and vice versa (e.g. event 38).
+This suggests that the relative variability in I and D does not depend only on the relative variability in the needed rainfall volume per unit area but also on how the available rainfall volume is distributed into the hyetograph time intervals.

+To better understand the variability of in D and I, we classify the events into three categories based on the CV_D values:

+335 1. events with zero variability: $CV_D = 0\%$;

+- 2. events with low variability: $0\% < CV_D < 30\%$; - 3. events with high variability: $CV_D > 30\%$.